Published Jun 10, 2022

 Black mold has a reputation for being “toxic mold.”
 Satratoxin, produced by black mold, is a toxic chemical that can cause illness in some people.

 According to the CDC, these molds have been linked to major health issues such as memory loss and lung bleeding in rare cases.
-Black mold is not linked to lung cancer or other forms of cancer.
+Black mold is not linked to lung cancer or other forms of cancer, but some research suggests that the chronic inflammation caused by prolonged mold exposure could play a role in cancer development.
+Mycotoxins may also interfere with DNA repair processes, a critical mechanism that prevents cancerous mutations.
+More studies are needed to establish a definitive connection, but reducing exposure to black mold remains a crucial step in protecting long-term health.

 2. Aspergillus